White close button

 Table of Contents

-There are four main, well-researched customer pain points:
+There are four main, well-researched customer pain points.
+Let’s take a look at each one in depth:

 1. Process pain points